fwqefwqef/ChronoArkMods-windy/README.md

 # ChronoArkMods-Windy
-A list of various mods for Chrono Ark.
+A list of various mods that I made for Chrono Ark.
 Requires BepInEx.
+The .dll files are what you need.
+I included .cs source code for people who want to look at it.
+Check here for how to use mods: https://github.com/Neoshrimp/ChronoArk-gameplay-plugins